Artipatel07/Genetic_Algorithm_project/README.txt

 */

 6.Data Encapsulation__We have used private data member and public getter and setter methods to get and set the value of these variables throughout the code to achieve the Data Encapsulation.__Separation of behavior and implementation particularly with respect to the Strategy & Factory design patterns__
 Hierarchy of classes is maintained.
+For repeating code, we have combined it in the Base class.

+__Data Structure used__
-For repeating code, we have combined it in the Base class.__Data Structure used__ We have used List as Individual which contains random 0's and 1's.
+We have used List as Individual which contains random 0's and 1's.
 Also Population class contains List of Individuals.
 /*
 * private List<Integer> genes = new ArrayList<>(); //List of genes in Individual class
-* private List<Individual> individuals = new ArrayList<>(); // list of Individual in Population class *
+* private List<Individual> individuals = new ArrayList<>(); // list of Individual in Population class
+* Also we have used Comparator interface to sort the population using fitness.
+*
 */